Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 Bringing closure to many creative processes while pointing to new ones, Stewardship to Obsolescence and Preservation and Draw Agreement encapsulate, as a sonic time capsule does,⁴⁷ Coppice’s tendencies to experiment with acoulogy as sonic thinking in “[e]qual parts research, experiment and music.”⁴⁸ As musical abstractions entangled in multiple spatialities, the works are invitations for a listeners’ further sonic thinking, as it is their active auditory exploration and imagination that renders the creation of yet more spaces for sensing music, and “unlocking another dimension.”⁴⁹

-Occurring just prior to the availability of technologies like Spatial Audio since 2020, just preceding Bluetooth music players, amid the vanishing of CD culture and the rise of streaming, Coppice’s works display manual techniques that craft sculptural and representational effects in audio, while also working around technological limitations in order to convey musical dimension in artistic ways.
+Occurring just prior to the availability of technologies like Spatial Audio since 2020, amid the vanishing of CD culture and the rise of streaming and Bluetooth audio, Coppice’s works display manual techniques that craft sculptural and representational effects in audio, while also working around technological limitations in order to convey musical dimension in artistic ways.
 Recurringly, its works avoid the use of audio technologies as mere passive tools, opting instead for dynamically involving them in compositional processes, in order to question how they expand musical ideas, and delimit them according to their media.
-In increasing convolution and self-reflexivity, Coppice’s latest works culminate in speculations of sonic framing and active listening participation ‘beyond the frame.’
+In increasing convolution and self-reflexivity, Coppice’s latest works culminate in speculations of sonic framing, inviting active listening participation within them and ‘beyond the frame.’

 The works described display a sustained desire for spatially navigating music through as if an object, all the while a temporal construct that varies between creative operations that negotiate different modes of presentation across spatial and media contexts.
-These may be regarded as sound art objects to be considered from multiple auditory perspectives.
-As such, they display ambiguous yet fully present effects in the auditory dimension that may be explored through sonic thinking and acoulogically-engaged listening.
-Intuitively, these two philosophies have been practiced throughout Coppice’s broader retrospective of works as part of its ongoing musical experimentation.
+These works may be regarded as sound art objects to be considered from multiple auditory perspectives.
+As such, they display ambiguous yet fully present effects in the auditory dimension that an acoulogically-engaged listening and sonic thinking may grasp.
+Intuitively, these two philosophies have been practiced throughout Coppice’s ongoing musical experimentation.

-In its recent retrospectives including this document, Coppice can be understood as artistic research driven by sonic thinking, in philosophical and creative correspondence with acoulogy as a framework that addresses perception.
+In its recent retrospectives including this document, Coppice can be understood as artistic research steered by sonic thinking, in correspondence with acoulogy as a philosophy that addresses auditory perception.
 In the narrative of its musical abstractions, each listening encounter is continually experimental, situated amid the (dis)orienting motions of navigation and shifting perspectives.

 ¹ Augoyard and Torgue, Sonic Experience.